 Rachael Jamison Alumni Profile

 Rachael Jamison is the Planning, Public Works and Environmental Director at the Port of Olympia.
-In this role she oversees all environmental management, sustainability reporting, regulatory environmental site assessments, compliance and capital investment, and a whole lot more.
-She also directs the Engineering department at the Port on infrastructure projects, remediation projects (e.g. Budd Inlet), and the City of Olympia’s sea level rise plan.
-Rachael leads a team of 5 (included herself) – 3 focused on environment, and 2 engineers.
-In addition to her multiple duties at the Port, she also coaches and leads various community events for Guerilla Running (can add hyperlink if you’d like?), an organization she started with her partner in 2007.
-And last, she’s completing her Master in Business Administration at St Martin’s University.
+In this role she oversees all environmental management, sustainability reporting, regulatory environmental site assessments, and compliance and capital investments.
+Beyond all that, she also directs the Engineering department at the Port on infrastructure projects, remediation projects (e.g. Budd Inlet), and the City of Olympia’s sea level rise plan.
+Rachael leads a team of 5 (including herself) – 3 with environmental expertise, and 2 engineers.
+In addition to her copious duties at the Port, she coaches and leads various community running events.
+At present, Rachael is working to complete her Master in Business Administration at St Martin’s University.

 Being impressively busy isn’t a recent development for Rachael.

-Rachael is a twice over Greener.
+She is a twice over Greener.
 She completed her BS with an emphasis in microbiology in 1998, and her MES in 2003.
 Her thesis research – one of the parts of her MES career she remembers best – looked at women in certified organic farming programs.
-At that time in MES, students had the option to do an 8-credit “essay of distinction” or a 16-credit thesis (currently, all students are required to do the 16 credit option).
-Rachael chose the thesis, and describes that process as “miserably hard but worth it.”
-In her study she used a feminist empiricist theoretical framework to analyze Washington state food data about women in certified organic farming.
-She used a mixed method approach and analyzed her data using a variety of stats, and also compiled multiple interviews and stories of the women and work she researched.
-Her research concluded that, at that time, female organic farm operators “employ practices and make production choices more compatible with the organic food movement than do male participants…female participant in organic agriculture exemplify the philosophy that initiated the movement and can contribute to the integration of these principles into a larger-scale industry.”
+At that time in MES, students had the option to do an 8-credit “essay of distinction” or a 16-credit thesis (currently, all students are required to perform a 16 credit thesis).
+Rachel chose a thesis, and describes that process as “miserably hard but worth it.”
+In her study she used a feminist empiricist theoretical framework to analyze Washington state data about women in certified organic farming.
+She used a mixed methods approach and analyzed her data using a variety of statistical tests, compiling many interviews and stories of the women and work she researched.
+Her research concluded that, at that time, female organic farm operators “employ practices and make production choices more compatible with the organic food movement than do male participants…female participants in organic agriculture exemplify the philosophy that initiated the movement and can contribute to the integration of these principles into a larger-scale industry.”
 (Jamison 2003).

 Rachael worked full time at the Washington State Department of Agriculture when she started the MES program at Evergreen.
 She was also a full time single mom, and because she’s a self-described “nerd”, decided she was ready for another degree.
 Since completing her MES, Rachael has held a variety of roles in southwest Washington.
-After leaving the Department of Agriculture, Rachael worked in environmental planning at the Washington Department of Ecology, and then for the Department of Natural Resources working on climate change mitigation and renewable energy programs.
-She then took a break from the public sector and moved into sustainability programs for Weyerhauser, based in Auburn, WA.
+After leaving the Department of Agriculture, Rachael worked in the green building sector development at the Washington Department of Ecology, and then for the Department of Natural Resources working on climate change adaptation and renewable energy programs.
+She then took a break from the public sector and moved into sustainability management at Weyerhauser, based in Federal Way, WA.
 Rachael feels strongly that more environmental leaders should consider the private sector, where she was able to implement a variety of high-impact sustainability initiatives.
 Her current work at the Port is “rounding out” her career in environmental management and sustainability, and her history of work in up and coming environmental fields like organic farming and sustainable operations.